barumau/pandunia/eng/108_karlexi.md

 **_tu_ e dosti.**
 – You are a friend.
 **_da_ e dosti.**
-– He or she is a friend.
+– He/she is a friend.
 **_mimen_ e dosti.**
 – We are friends.
 **_tumen_ e dosti.**